mgarvie/PRED_PREY_ARB_FE2D/README.md

 ## Download the 'fast' codes for FE2D

 These are the same as the codes listed above, but optimized for speed.
-Files you may copy include the MATLAB M-files, the PDF versions with line numbering, and front ends with test data for running the fast codes.
+Files you may copy include the MATLAB M-files, and front ends with test data for running the fast codes.
 See the comments in the fast M-files for further implementation details:

     fe2d_n_fast.m,  Scheme 2 applied to Kinetics 1 with pure Neumann boundary conditions. fe2d_n_fast_test.m,  A front end with some test data that can be used to run fe2d_n_fast.m.